HermesBoots/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## In Computer Class, the First Assignment Was to Write a Program to Print the First 100 Fibonnaci Numbers.
 Instead, I Wrote a Program That Would Steal Passwords of Students.
 My Teacher Gave Me an A
 Printing 50 Fibonnaci numbers starting from 1 and 2.

+## Even Liber Abbaci
+Printing the sum of the even Fibonnaci numbers that are less than 4,000,000.